 9. IT Vending Machine

 Another use case is what we call an IT Vending Machine, by which we mean a way of automating IT operations to make tools available to technically unsophisticated end users without involvement from operations.
-You can see a demo of how this works by watching a recording of a recent webinar, starting at 31:19, or our presentation at RightScale Compute.
+You can see a demo of how this works at our presentation at RightScale Compute.
 Depending on the use case, you could design an IT Vending Machine to run in a public or private cloud, but a hybrid cloud provides maximum agility for a variety of IT self-service options.

 Hardware and Hosting Considerations